godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

     - upload the entire `woocommerce-product-sku-generator` folder to the `/wp-content/plugins/` directory,
     - upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**, or
-    - Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
+    - Search for "Product SKU Generator for WooCommerce" under Plugins &gt; Add New

  3. Activate the plugin through the **Plugins** menu in WordPress